2020 Top Online Colleges and Degrees

 2. ONLINE COLLEGES ARE FLEXIBLE

 - Synchronous: This is also called real time learning.
-This means online students and teachers are present at the same time.
+You and your teacher are present at the same time.
 This often includes live discussions, group projects and lectures.

 - Asynchronous: This is also called self paced learning.
-This means an online student logs in to an online learning platform that is usually available any hour of the day.
-This creates a virtual classroom.
-Where, the readings and assignments are there whenever the student is ready.
+You log in to an online learning platform.
+It is usually available at any time.
+Think of it as a virtual classroom.
+The readings and assignments are there whenever you’re ready.

 Synchronous vs. Asynchronous Learning